divazone/gtest_sample/README.md

 # gtest_sample
-A simple practice on  xUnit testing framework and TDD.
+A simple practice on  xUnit testing framework and TDD